-I distinctively remember the exact moment I knew I wanted children.
+I remember the exact moment I knew I wanted children.

-After years of not feeling particularly fussed about the prospect of having a family of my own, it was like something inside of me had completely switched.
+After years of not feeling particularly fussed about the prospect of having a family of my own, it was like something inside of me had switched on.

 Suddenly, my eyes were drawn to every baby I saw.

 Watch the trailer for Mamamia’s podcast, Get Me Pregnant, where hosts Rachel Corbett and Leigh Campbell talk all things pregnancy and fertility.
 Post continues below.

 But after a few months of becoming, quite frankly, obsessed with babies, the fear set in.

 Although I’m still quite a few years away from even thinking about having a child of my own, the 'baby panic' (a term coined by New York Magazine in 2002) has well and truly begun.

 What if I struggle to fall pregnant?
 What if my time runs out?
 How do I know if I can have kids... even if I’m not ready for kids?